smartblocks/smartblocks/README.md

 Its philosophy is to divide your features into several feature blocks, that will be easy to reuse and share.
 It provides a strong basic structure for your apps, so that it may be easier to work in several teams for bigger projects.

-It is based on Express and several other cool Node projects for the back end, and on Backbone.js / Require.js an such for the front-end.
-To hold data, it is currently based on MongoDB.
+It is based on Express and several other cool Node projects for the back end, and on Backbone.js / Require.js and such for the front-end.
+To hold data, it is currently based on MongoDB, but can be plugged to other database systems thanks to [node-orm2][10].

-##:Getting started
+##Getting started
 ------------------------------------

 ##Installation